IG Farben: Zyklon B

-Between 1942 and 1945 a cyanide-based pesticide, Zyklon B, was used to kill over one million people, mostly Jews, in gas chambers in Europe, including in the Auschwitz II and Majdanek extermination camps in German-occupied Poland.
+Between 1942 and 1945, a cyanide-based pesticide, Zyklon B, was used to kill over one million people, mostly Jews, in gas chambers in Europe, including in the Auschwitz II and Majdanek extermination camps in German-occupied Poland.
 The poison gas was supplied by an IG Farben subsidiary, Degesch (Deutsche Gesellschaft für Schädlingsbekämpfung MbH, or German Company for Pest Control).
 Degesch originally supplied the gas to Auschwitz to fumigate clothing that was infested with lice, which carried typhus.
 Fumigation took place within a closed room, but it was a slow process, so Degesch recommended building small gas chambers, which heated the gas to over 30 °C and killed the lice within one hour.
 The idea was that the inmates would be shaved and showered while their clothes were being fumigated.
 The gas was first used on human beings in Auschwitz (650 Soviet POWs and 200 others) in September 1941.

 Peter Hayes compiled the following table showing the increase in Zyklon B ordered by Auschwitz (figures with an asterisk are incomplete).
 One ton of Zyklon B was enough to kill around 312,500 people.

 Several IG Farben executives said after the war that they did not know about the gassings, despite the increase in sales of Zyklon B to Auschwitz.
 IG Farben owned 42.5 percent of Degesch shares, and three members of Degesch's 11-person executive board, Wilhelm Rudolf Mann, Heinrich Hörlein and Carl Wurster, were directors of IG Farben.
 Mann, who had been an SA-Sturmführer, was the chair of Degesch's board.
 Peter Hayes writes that the board did not meet after 1940, and that although Mann "continued to review the monthly sales figures for Degesch, he could not necessarily have inferred from them the uses to which the Auschwitz camp was putting the product".
-IG Farben executives did visit Auschwitz but not Auschwitz II-Birkenau, where the gas chambers were located.
+IG Farben executives did visit Auschwitz where only a smaller gas chamber existed, but not Auschwitz II-Birkenau, where the industrial gas chambers were located.